Thoughts on Endurance International Group (EIG) Hosting

 What’s Next for the New EIG Acquisitions?

 If the past is any indication of the future, we can safely assume that EIG will continue to expand it’s operations and acquire more and more web hosting properties.
-As soon as EIG buys a hosting company, it typically makes several changes to the company such as changing the control panels, equipment, operational changes to existing staff and starts moving customers to their own network.
+As soon as EIG buys a hosting company, it typically makes several changes to the company such as changing the control panels, equipment, data center locations, operational changes to existing staff and starts moving customers to their own network.
 Some customers have noticed a significant reduction in the level of customer/technical support following the purchase of a hosting company by EIG.

 Since the purchase of HostGator, some customers have become frustrated with their quality of service.
 Some have noticed a delay in response time when submitting tickets.
 Also with accounts being moved from SoftLayer to the EIG data center in Provo, UT there has been an increase in customer complaints.
 On the outside, HostGator among most of EIG’s other acquisitions have remained the same, while all the changes took place on the administration and technical side of things.
 It is possible that HostGator is not the same company we once knew to be reliable and performance-based.